raul-dunca/acsc_2025_quals/rev/neon-cirquit.md

 const nativeAddon = require('./native-addon/build/Release/addon.node');
 ```

-Thus, going to this path `addon.node` was a binary which I decompiled using [dogbolt](https://dogbolt.org/).
-There I saw the `CheckPassword` function which is quite big but the most important part is near the end and is quite simple (I noticed the bytes and just thinked that maybe this was the password or the flag):
+Thus, going to this path `addon.node` was a binary that I decompiled using [dogbolt](https://dogbolt.org/).
+There I saw the `CheckPassword` function, which is quite big but the most important part is near the end and is quite simple (I noticed the bytes and just thought that maybe this was the password or the flag):

 ```c
 __builtin_memcpy(rax_42, "\x9b\x9e\x9c\x97\xcd\xcf\xcd\xca\x84\x88\xcc\xa0\x9e\x8d\xcc\xa0\xb1\xcc\xa7\xaa\xac\xa0\xcb\xcd\xa0\xce\xcc\xcc\xcb\x82", 0x1e);